tchagnon/eng-cards/README.md

 ### Turn on line numbering

 Line numbers can be very important to using vim effectively.
 Most normal mode commands take optional line number or repeat count.
-For example: `8gg` will jump to line 8.
+For example, `8gg` will jump to line 8.
 To turn on and off line numbers use:

     :set number
     :set nonumber

-It can also be helpful to set a different color scheme for the line number columns, to clearly distinguish them from the buffer text.
+It can also be helpful to set a different color scheme for the line number columns to clearly distinguish them from the buffer text.

     :highlight LineNr ctermfg=black ctermbg=gray